Article | 1:59 min read

 Payroll Fraud

 There are many ways this type of fraud is committed.
-In general, for all forms it is essentially the theft of money by means of the payroll processing system.
-Examples of this would be employees punching in time for other employees, asking for an advance and never repaying it, an employee taking another coworkers paycheck and cashing it for themselves, and other similar fraudulent acts that use the payroll system.
+In general, the employee is trying to receive more compensation that they are entitled to.
+Examples of this would be employees punching in time for other employees, employees claiming hours they did not actually work, an employee taking another co-worker's paycheck and cashing it for themselves, or an authoritative employee creating a fake employee to add to the payroll and collecting their paycheck.
 Stay up-to-date on your books to avoid and catch if this is happening to you.

 Topics: